Not Very Resilient

 Methodology and Scoring Rationale

-To score how resilient door-to-door sales and street vending work is to AI, we ask one question in three parts:
+To score how resilient door-to-door sales and street vending is to AI, we ask one question in three parts:

 First, how much of the job still needs a human, read from four AI-exposure sources: our own AI Resilience Model, Anthropic's Observed Exposure, Microsoft's AI Applicability, and Will Robots Take My Job.
 We call this dimension Meaningful Human Contribution (MHC) and weight it at 40%.